 In addition to lap split timing (and impressive 200 split memory), there’s also a countdown timer for timing breaks.
 You can view your entries in the memory while the stopwatch is in operation for extra convenience.

-There’s also a clock with the ability to set an alarm, as well as a metronome.
+There’s also a clock with the ability to set an alarm, as well as a metronome (to time your cadence).
 This is a one-up on others, although many runners may never use it.

 All in all, this is a bang-for-your-buck stopwatch that looks like a top of the range offering and performs just as well.
-It was an easy choice for our Top Value spot in the best stopwatches category!
+It was an easy choice for our Top Value spot!

 - More affordable than most